 How to Choose the Right Centre

-1. Success Should Be Your Default Choice
+1. Cannington Should Be Your Default Choice

-2. Butler as a Northern Alternative
+2. Mandurah and Butler as Alternatives

 Unless you have a compelling reason (such as living immediately next to one of these centres), the data strongly suggests looking elsewhere.
+Midland at 28.3% means nearly 3 out of 4 candidates fail.

 4. Invest in Extra Practice Hours